Rosalie E. Wahl: Early career

 Her experience as a public defender led William Mitchell College of Law to hire her to establish a criminal and civil law clinic in 1973.
-Law clinics expose students to the nuts and bolts of legal practice as opposed to appellate doctrinal exegesis.
-She taught around sixty clinical students a year in addition to an appellate law seminar.
-"Students stood in line all night before registration to be assured of a place in the clinic."
-The close bonds she formed with students and colleagues would help her in her campaign.
+Law clinics expose students to the practice of law as opposed to the study of legal opinions.
+Her courses were popular, with students standing in line all night to get one of the sixty places.
+Many of those students later became active in her campaign.